Traditional Native American weaving

 2. Provide state-of-the-art support for CHANGE Scientists’ Pilot Studies within a holistic framework of mentoring, professional development, and research excellence;

-4. Embed principles of community outreach, engagement, and participatory research, as well as diversity, equity, inclusion, and accessibility across all CHANGE activities.
+4. Embed principles of community outreach, engagement, and participatory research, as well as access and opportunity across all CHANGE activities.

 THIS RESEARCH IS SUPPORTED BY THE NATIONAL INSTITUTE ON AGING OF THE NATIONAL INSTITUTES OF HEALTH UNDER AWARD NUMBER P30AG083263